pdjr-signalk/pdjr-skplugin-switchbank/README.md

 property.

-The plugin parses the command string, checks its validity, verifies that the specified *moduleid* matches the instance number of a configured switch bank relay module and that *channelid* matches a configured channel and promptly issues a PGN 127502 NMEA message to update the state of the specified remote device.
+The plugin parses the command string, checks its validity, verifies that the specified *moduleid* and *channelid* identify a configured relay switchbank, and promptly issues a PGN 127502 NMEA message to update the state of the specified remote module.

 The plugin
 [signalk-switchlogic](https://github.com/preeve9534/signalk-switchlogic)